OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-WiFi-Networks.md

 ## Connecting To WiFi Networks {#connecting-to-wifi-networks-command-line}

-The Omega comes ready with a command-line tool called `wifisetup` that makes it easy to connect your Omega to the Internet.
-This article will cover what `wifisetup` is, as well as how you can use it to connect your Omega to the Internet.
+The Omega comes ready with a command-line tool called `wifisetup` that makes it easy to connect your Omega to WiFi networks.
+This article will cover what `wifisetup` is, as well as how you can use it to connect your Omega to a WiFi network near you.

 ### Using `wifisetup`